regier/RegiersNotes/README.md

-# Notes
+# Regier's Notes
-A collection of notes and snippets
+Just a collection of notes of things I find interesting, code snippets, instructions, usefull commands or things I need to remember for later.

 ## Terminal Manipulation